 The Google webmaster tools was developed by Google to facilitate more efficient communication with webmasters.
 Because it is not possible to communicate with the very many webmasters one-on-one, the tool provides a method of getting information about your site from Google.

 In the event that there are issues with your site-for example if your server is down or it has been hacked or infected with malware- Google will inform you through email.
-So as to get these emails, you should activate email notifications by clicking on the gear-shaped ‘settings'(on the top right) icon and then selecting ‘Search Console Preferences’.

 2.Make Google aware about Your Intended Audience:

 Let us assume that you own a .net or a .co.uk domain but your intended audience is Google users based in the USA.
 You can utilize the site settings feature in webmaster tools to inform Google about your intended audience.

 This setting means that the performance of your website will be better under Google.com when compared to Google.co.uk or any other.
 Naturally, there are numerous other factors that come into play, but the basic idea is that Google will show more preference to these settings.

 3.Configure Your Preferred Domain:

 The ‘site settings’ feature also lets you choose between the non-www and www version of your domain.
 So as to do that, you should get the two domains verified in your account.

 The effect of this is that if you configure www.yourdomain.com to be your preferred domain, your www.yourdomain.com links will be treated by Google in the same way as the http://yourdomain.com links.